somemarsupials/bnfparsing/README.md

 ## Further work

 + Expanded set of common functions?
-+ Improved whitespace handling; for example, an option that forces the parser to find* whitespace between each token?
++ Improved whitespace handling; for example, an option that forces the parser to find whitespace between each token, rather than ignore it?
 + Improved tools for parsing token trees?

-\*At the moment, the parser merely has the option to *ignore* whitespace.